vishalbelsare/serenity/docs/internals.rst

 :py:mod:`serenity.booker` is incomplete, but will eventually contain trade booking to the database.

 :py:mod:`serenity.db` is a bit of a mess.
-It contains a bespoke object-relational layer which will be replaced by sqlalchemy in the 0.10.x release, plus a number of helper scripts for backfilling reference data from different exchanges, and also a script for generating a TurboTax export file for taxes.
+It contains a bespoke object-relational layer which will be replaced by sqlalchemy in the 0.10.x release, plus a helper script for backfilling reference data from different exchanges.
 This needs a lot of work.

 :py:mod:`serenity.equity` contains a complete batch pipeline and object model for the `Sharadar <http://sharadar.com>`_ equity research database on `Quandl <http://quandl.com>`_.
 If you